simonsterckx/spawn-workers/README.md

 ### 1. Create a Worker

-Create a worker file that defines how to process each task:
+Create a worker file (worker.ts) that defines how to process each task:

 ```typescript
 import { runInWorker } from "spawn-workers";